nicholasbarnfield/nicholasbarnfield.github.io/_pages/research.md

 ---

 1. N. Barnfield, R. Grondin, G. Pozzoli and R. Raquépas.
 Ziv-Merhav estimation for hidden-Markov processes. *IEEE International Symposium on Information Theory*.
 (2024). [doi:10.1109/ISIT57864.2024.10619304](https://arxiv.org/abs/2408.08809)
-   - Abstract: *We present a proof of strong consistency of a Ziv-Merhav-type estimator of the cross entropy rate for pairs of hidden-Markov processes.
-Our proof strategy has two novel aspects: the focus on decoupling properties of the laws and the use of tools from the thermodynamic formalism.*

 Invited talks
 ---